YiliQin/YiliQin.github.io/_pages/about.md

 I received the M.S. degree from the University of Tsukuba in 2019.
 I am now Ph.D. student at the University of Tsukuba and research assistant at CNRS-AIST Joint Robotics Laboratory (JRL) in AIST, Japan.
 My research interests include whole-body motion planning and control for humanoid robots, robotic manipulation for deformable objects.

-Join the team Janus for ANA Avatar XPRIZE robot challenge
+Join the team Janus for ANA Avatar XPRIZE Robot Challenge
 ======
 As one of the [38 teams](https://www.xprize.org/prizes/avatar/articles/38-semifinalist-teams-from-16-countries-aim-to-create-an-avatar-system) from 16 countries all around the world, team [Janus](https://unit.aist.go.jp/jrl-2/en/projects/janus/team-janus.html) passed the semifinalists selection for the [ANA Avatar XPRIZE](https://www.xprize.org/home) Robot Challenge.
 The finals will be held in the United States on Dec.
 2021.
 In the team, my work will be mainly about robot motion generation and software integration.